-Providing healthy, vegan alternatives to the sorts of delicious comfort foods that everyone craves, Dirty Vegan by Catherine Gill makes it easier than ever to live the vegan lifestyle.
+Providing vegan alternatives to the sorts of delicious comfort foods that everyone craves, Dirty Vegan by Catherine Gill makes it easier than ever to live the vegan lifestyle.
 Self-styled as “vegan junk food”–healthy vegan food that doesn’t skimp on taste–Dirty Vegan is a celebration of all the amazing tastes and dishes available to those on vegan diets.
-Enjoy this wonderful recipe from the book perfect for the upcoming summer.
+Enjoy a recipe featured in the book below!
 Continue reading

 Savor the flavor of the Southwest from the comfort of your own home with this easy recipe from Fertility Foods by Sara Haas and Elizabeth Shaw.
 Whip this up for a last-minute gathering, your Super Bowl or Oscar party, or just a night in with family.

 Plant-based proteins, healthy fats and whole grains make this bowl concept a huge hit in the fertility department.
 Plus, this meal can be made in minutes, and let’s be honest—we all could use a little less stress in our day, right?
 Remember, higher stress levels have a direct link to increased rates of infertility, so try to focus on those chances you have to lower your daily stress, like a mess-free meal!
 Continue reading

 Chocolate is definitely one of life’s little pleasures which is difficult to resist.
 Chocolate is rich in calories, but in moderation it can be part of our diet.
 Make allowances for it in your daily calorie intake.
 In my book The Mamma Mia!
 Diet, I recommend a dose of dark chocolate, 1 oz or about 30 g, two or three times a week.
 Continue reading